-- To be eligible to apply for the 2016 Annual Student Conference competition, your team must have had a team entry, and participated, in your normal region (or in an AICHE approved alternative region).
-If your team did not compete in your normal region (or AIChE approved alternative), you cannot participate in the 2016 Annual Student Conference Chem-E-Car CompetitionTM. - If your team participated in a regional conference, but did not qualify, you may email Sarah Ewing at sarae@aiche.org to be added to the waitlist.
-Waitlist submissions will be accepted until May 29, 2016. - Teams who have failed the safety inspection at regionals will be required to provide documentation (signed by their faculty advisor) to the Chem-E-Car CompetitionTM Committee (attn: Dr. David Dixon, david.dixon@sdsmt.edu) that they have corrected the safety violations. - For the 2016 Annual Student Conference competition, a \$200 entrance fee will be charged for each competing team.
-This entry fee will cover the disposal of chemicals and waste at the competition site. - In May of 2016, the Chem-E-Car CompetitionTM Rules Committee will evaluate all of the regional qualified teams to determine if their entry meets the Annual Student Conference Competition rules.
-If a team's entry is determined to not meet the Annual Student Conference Competition rules, that team will be disqualified and will not be able to compete at the 2016 Annual Student Conference Competition.
+- If your team participated in a regional conference, but did not qualify, you may email Sarah Ewing at sarae@aiche.org to be added to the waitlist.
+Waitlist submissions will be accepted until May 31, 2017. - Teams who have failed the safety inspection at regionals will be required to provide documentation (signed by their faculty advisor) to the Chem-E-Car Competition® Committee that they have corrected the safety violations. - For the 2017 Annual Student Conference competition, a \$200 entrance fee will be charged for each competing team.
+This entry fee will cover the disposal of chemicals and waste at the competition site. - In May of 2017, the Chem-E-Car Competition® Rules Committee will evaluate all of the regional qualified teams to determine if their entry meets the Annual Student Conference Competition rules.
+If a team's entry is determined to not meet the Annual Student Conference Competition rules, that team will be disqualified and will not be able to compete at the 2017 Annual Student Conference Competition.
 Their slot will open up to the next team on the waiting list.

-Chem-E-Car CompetitionTM Rules
+Chem-E-Car Competition® Rules

-There are three events at a Chem-E-Car CompetitionTM: a poster competition, a video competition and a car performance competition.
+There are three events at a Chem-E-Car Competition®: a poster competition, a video competition and a car performance competition.